subspace/NFTHack-2022/README.md

 # Run

-After setting .env, install dependencies.
+After setting .env and pre requisites installed.
+Go to the project root folder and install dependencies:

 - `yarn install`.

-Compile contracts:
+Test NFT contracts compilation:

 - `truffle compile`

-Test contracts deployment:
+Test NFT contracts deployment:

 - `truffle migrate --network rinkeby`

-Start DAPP.
+Go to ./subspace folder and run to build the lib:

+- `npm ci && npm run build`

+Go back to the project root folder and run to start the DAPP.

 - `yarn start`

 This will launch an app on localhost:3000.

-Remeber to use metamask with Rinkeby the test network.
+Remeber to use metamask connected to the `Rinkeby` test network.

 # Folder structure